 Help us provide a safe, comfortable experience.

-The following health policy for the AMM-WFM 2022 Conference in Milwaukee, Wisconsin is based on current data and guidance from the Centers for Disease Control (CDC).
-It includes requirements for attendees as well as an outline of the measures we are taking to ensure a safe, comfortable experience for attendees.
-These measures will help reduce the chance for transmission of the virus at the conference; however, if you are sick or feeling you are getting sick, we ask that you please stay home.
+While COVID-19 emergencies have ended in most areas of the United States, we recognize that the virus is still a cause for concern for many.
+The following health policy for the 2023 Conference in Indianapolis, Indiana, is based on current data and guidance from the Centers for Disease Control (CDC).
+It includes any requirements for attendees as well as an outline of the measures we are taking to ensure a safe, comfortable experience for attendees.
+These measures will help reduce the chance for transmission of any virus at the conference; however, if you are sick or feeling you are getting sick, we ask that you please stay home.
 We will revise this policy as needed based upon local conditions and the guidance of the local health officials and/or the CDC.

-- OR provide proof that you had COVID-19 no more than 90 days before and no less than 5 days before the first day of in-person programming, Wednesday, July 20, 2022.
+- OR that you had COVID-19 no more than 90 days before and no less than 5 days before the first day of in-person programming, Wednesday, July 26, 2023

-AMM and WFM will rely on the integrity and honesty of our attendees.
-All attendees will be asked to verify during online registration which required form they will carry with them to the conference and a conference official may request that they produce that form at any point during the conference.
+AMM and AIM will rely on the integrity and honesty of our attendees.
+All attendees will be asked to confirm acceptance of the Health Policy during registration.
 We will not review these records at the time of check in.

 Meeting and Event Spaces:

-We will work with the conference hotel, Hyatt Regency Milwaukee, and hosts of offsite events, workshops, and tours to provide safe environments for learning and networking.
-We will ensure that all meeting and event spaces follow recommended safety protocols for hygiene, food and beverage service, physical distancing, and crowd management, based on guidance from the CDC and/or local health officials.
-Read the Hyatt Regency’s statement on care and cleanliness.
+We will work with the conference hotel, Crowne Plaza Indianapolis Downtown, and hosts of offsite events, workshops, and tours to provide safe environments for learning and networking.
+We will ensure that all meeting and event spaces follow recommended safety protocols based on guidance from the CDC and/or local health officials.
+Read the Crowne Plaza’s statement.

 Vaccination is the most effective way to protect yourself and fellow attendees, but exposure to COVID-19 is an inherent risk in any public location where people are present.
 We cannot guarantee you will not be exposed during the conference.
 The CDC recommends that people in high-risk groups who are not vaccinated consult with their healthcare provider about attending any large gathering.